-"Foolish Heart," Dave's debut EP, has produced two No. 1 single since its release in September: the title track and “Tell Me That You Love Me.”
-Dave's third single, "Oh Woman, Don't You Cry," debuted at #1 on Radio VGR in the UK three days after its release in Decmeber 2019.
-It quickly snagged the top spot on two more UK indie radio stations and as of January 2020 remained in the Top 10 on six Radio Indie Alliance stations and shared the #8 spot with "Foolish Heart" on the RIA Top 40.
+"Foolish Heart," Dave's debut EP, has produced four No. 1 single since its release in September 2019.
+Dave's latest single, "Oh Woman, Don't You Cry," debuted at #1 on Radio VGR in the UK three days after its release in December 2019.
+It quickly snagged the top spot on two more UK indie radio stations and as of March 2020 remained on the Radio Indie Alliance Top 40.
 Dave is a finalist in two categories for the 2020 International Singer Songwriters Association Awards: USA Male Rising Star and USA Male Song of the Year 2019" chart.
 Dave's debut single, "Mid-Century Man" has occupied a spot in the ZTR.FM (Fort worth, Texas) Top 10 listener requests since Memorial Day 2019.

 The songs on "Foolish Heart" are an eclectic mix of styles reflecting the varied influences Dave listened to while growing up in the Sixties as well as the influences of world music, reggae, prog rock, psychedelia, Phil Spector, Brian Wilson, Peter Gabriel and many others.

 Recorded in Pittsburgh, PA, "Foolish Heart" was produced and engineered by multi-instrumentalist, singer and songwriter Buddy Hall.
 The title song features outstanding guitar work by Steve Dudas, who played with Ringo Starr and The Roundheads for more than a decade and continues to record and write with the former Beatle.

 Dave views "Foolish Heart" and his upcoming full CD, "Mid-Century Man," as vehicles to spread a positive message about the power of love in today's world.
 The songs have the unifying theme of love -- as Dave sings in "Mid-Century Man" -- "an emotion we don't have enough of."

 Dave says: "It's all in there: first love; love lost; love squandered; love regained; stupid love; funny love; love unrequited; love that makes you want to scream from the rooftops.
 Love that makes you kick furniture.
 I mean ... doesn't everyone?